 You can mix a couple of your favorite fruits in cooked Vermicelli kheer.
 It can be a good alternative for those who don’t like dry fruits in their foods.

-Tip: You should use slightly tangy fruits like Pineapple, Oranges and Mosambi (Sweet Lime).
+Tip: You should use tangy fruits like Pineapple, Oranges and Mosambi (Sweet Lime).
 The tanginess of these fruits compliments well to this sweet dish.

 Some fresh fruit juices and pulps work great with this kheer.
 You may even try it out with Aamras during Mango season.